Ecclesiastes

 - 3The poem on "a time for everything" leads to reflection on God's inscrutable timing, human mortality, and the gift of finding joy in one's work.

-- 4Observations on oppression, the envy that drives labor, the loneliness of the isolated, and the fleeting nature of political popularity.
+- 4Observations on oppression, the envy that drives labor, the loneliness of isolation, and the fleeting nature of political popularity.

 - 5Warnings about rash vows and careless speech before God, followed by reflections on the futility of wealth that can never satisfy its owner.

-- 6A grievous evil is described: the person who has wealth, honor, and possessions but is not given the ability to enjoy them, for life without satisfaction is vanity.
+- 6A grievous evil is described: a person who has wealth, honor, and possessions but is not given the ability to enjoy them, for life without satisfaction is vanity.

-- 8Reflections on the power of kings, the injustice of delayed punishment, the mystery of why the wicked prosper, and the impossibility of fully understanding God's work.
+- 8Reflections on the power of kings, the injustice of delayed punishment, the mystery of why the wicked prosper, and the inability to understand God's work fully.

 - 9Death comes to all alike, so Qoheleth urges full engagement with life's pleasures and labors while there is still time, since time and chance overtake everyone.

-- 10A series of practical observations on wisdom and folly, comparing their effects to dead flies in perfume, and warning about the dangers of careless speech and foolish rulers.
+- 10A series of practical observations on wisdom and folly, comparing their effects to dead flies in perfume and warning about careless speech and foolish rulers.

 - 11Exhortations to act boldly and generously despite uncertainty, and to rejoice in youth while remembering that God will bring all things into judgment.

-- 12An allegorical poem on the approach of old age and death, followed by the epilogue's final counsel: "Fear God and keep his commandments, for this is the whole duty of man."
+- 12A poem on the approach of old age and death, followed by the epilogue's final counsel: "Fear God and keep his commandments, for this is the whole duty of man."